 Preventing First Episode of Disease

-Specific treatment recommendations are not included in this report because the HIV-related clinical entities associated with HHV-8, such as KS and Castleman disease, are oncologic and traditionally have been treated with cytotoxic chemotherapy.
-However, in HIV-infected patients with KS, effective suppression of HIV replication with cART may prevent KS progression or occurrence of new lesions.
-Therefore, cART is recommended for all HIV-infected patients with evidence of active KS and other HHV-8-associated malignant lymphoproliferative disorders (AIII
+Specific treatment regimens are not included in this report because the HIV-related clinical entities associated with HHV-8, such as KS and Castleman disease, are oncologic and traditionally have been treated with cytotoxic chemotherapy.
+However, in HIV-infected patients with KS, effective suppression of HIV replication with ART may result in improvement in KS lesions, prevent KS progression, or prevent occurrence of new KS lesions.
+Therefore, ART is recommended for all HIV-infected patients with evidence of active KS and other HHV-8-associated malignant lymphoproliferative disorders.

-In addition, the vast majority of infected cells are not undergoing lytic replication, and anti-herpesvirus medications have had little or no effect on established KS or HHV-8 cellular viremia.
-Studies are under way of methods that induce lytic replication or attack the episomal (latent) HHV-8 genome.42,43
+In HIV-infected adults with KS, HHV-8 cellular viremia and higher viral load have been associated with disease progression.48 The vast majority of infected cells are not undergoing lytic replication, and anti-herpesvirus medications have had little or no effect on established KS or HHV-8 cellular viremia.
+Studies are under way of methods that induce lytic replication or attack the episomal (latent) HHV-8 genome.49,50

 Monitoring and Adverse Events (Including IRIS)

 KS-associated immune reconstitution inflammatory syndrome (KS-IRIS) generally describes the appearance of or paradoxical clinical worsening of KS after initiation of a potent ART regimen.
 KS-IRIS is not predicted by low CD4 cell count.54 KS-IRIS is associated with higher mortality than KS not associated with IRIS.
 In African cohorts, where mortality from KS-IRIS is high, chemotherapy in addition to ART was associated with increased survival.55